mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 job.

 When this happens, you show all your potential as a professional.
-Your team, the product and your company get benefit from it.
+Your team, the product and your company benefit from it.
 Your company is paying you for that, for your maximum potential.
 It’s a win-win!

 If this is not happening, there is something wrong that needs to be fixed: